 As U-Boats had a limited number of torpedoes (8-12 per boat), they often saved them to attack British combat vessels and would surface to attack vulnerable supply ships with their deck guns.
 If a Navy ship could fool a U-Boat to surface and come near enough, it would lose its advantage and could be destroyed.
 This method of attacking subs had been used before, but not as an organized military tactic.

 In the Navy these stealthy “Mystery Ships” also became known as Q-Ships.
-The name was derived from the port they mainly operated from, namely Queenstown Ireland.
+The name was derived from the port they mainly operated from, namely Queenstown Ireland (now Cobh).
 The Q-Ships depended on secrecy for their survival.
 It could be said that just as a submarine relies on the murky ocean depths to maintain its stealth, the Q-Ships used a cloak of deception to hide in plain sight.

 After the concept of using Q-Ships was adopted, the challenge became finding the perfect type of merchant ship to use.
 Too small a ship could not fit the crew needed to attack a U-Boat, nor would it have the power to maneuver in combat.
 However, too big a ship that could not be boarded, might just be torpedoed without the U-Boat risking drawing near.
 In the end, a “three-islands” tramp steamer ship such as the HMS Penshurst was considered best.
 It was a common ship used in the area, and could hold a crew of 100 officers, seamen, and marines.
 It was a tempting target for U-Boats to disable and plunder.
 While the tramp steamer might have been best suited, many sorts and sizes of mystery ships where actually used.